-The Bishop State Community College Adult Education Program is a comprehensive educational program aimed at preparing adults age 16 and over for the American Council of Education's GED Tests.
+The Bishop State Adult Education Program, located on the Carver Campus, is a comprehensive educational program aimed at preparing adults age 16 and over for the GED Testing Service' GED test.
 The GED Tests cover the academic knowledge and skills learned in four years of high school: reading, writing, social studies, science, and mathematics.

 The goal of the Bishop State Adult Education Program is to successfully prepare students for the GED Tests through instruction in math, language, and reading.

 All individuals must first take the TABE Assessment Test.
 The TABE Assessment is given to determine a student's grade level prior to enrolling in Adult Education Classes.

 The new passing score for the GED test is now 145 instead of 150.
 Understand what you need to know, view GED® Flyer!

 - The assessment test is FREE.

 - Picture ID.
 17 year olds need a notarized Student Exit Interview form from last high school. *Forms are available in the Adult Education Office or at the local high school.

 - You will need to be there between 6:00 am – 6:30 a.m.
 Report to Room 2 in the Business Office Education Building on the Carver Campus (414 Stanton St., Mobile, Alabama 36617).